openaustralia/morph/app/views/documentation/tutorial.md

 * write your scraping code
 * publishing and running your scraper on morph.io

+You’ll use morph.io, the command line and a code editor on your local machine.

 ## Find the data you’re looking for and workout if you can scrape it

 In this tutorial we're going to write a simple scraper to collect